weasdown/GMAT-Python-simple/README.md

 ## Getting Started
 To set up the wrapper and API correctly, please see the instructions in [plugins/API_setup.txt](plugins/API_setup.txt).

+### Path configuration
+You will need to adjust the paths in [config.py](config.py) to match your setup, then copy the file into the same folder as your Python code or add its contents to the start of your code.

 ## Examples

 To demonstrate the wrapper, tutorials will be added to the [examples](https://github.com/weasdown/GMAT-Python-simple/tree/main/examples)/[tutorials](https://github.com/weasdown/GMAT-Python-simple/tree/main/examples/tutorials) directory as the required feature level is reached.
 These tutorials will match those distributed with GMAT by default (in the \[GMAT root]/samples folder) and will demonstrate the power of the wrapper to create missions using very little code.